devang-joshi-dj/shell-c/README.md

 ## Programs

+### Prime Generator
-- `prime_generator.c` Prints all prime numbers up to a user-given number.
+Prints all prime numbers up to a user-provided number.

+### Number Analyzer
-- `number_analyzer.c` Provides mathematical, logical and binary details about a number provided from user
+Analyzes a number and displays mathematical, logical and binary properties of the number provided from user

+### Calculator (WIP)
-- `calculator.c` **WORK IN PROGRESS** Calculator to perform mathematical operations through interactive menu
+Interactive calculator to perform mathematical operations through a menu-driven interface

+---

 ## Project Structure
 ```text